uluchukwu/Weather_WebApp/README.md

 To use the OpenWeatherMap API, you need to sign up on their website and obtain an API key.
 Once you have the API key, replace the `apiKey` variable value in the script with your own API key.

 ## Credits
-This project was created by [Your Name].
+This project was created by Sopuluchukwu .
 It utilizes the OpenWeatherMap API for retrieving weather data.

 ## License
 This project is licensed under the [MIT License](LICENSE).